2022 Illinois House of Representatives election: District 51

 The district had been represented by Republican Chris Bos since January 13, 2021.
 Bos was first elected with 50.9% of the vote in 2020.
 Nabeela Syed, an organizer, won the Democratic nomination after defeating Chelsea Laliberte Barnes, a licensed social worker, in the primary election.

 Endorsements

 District 52

-The district has been represented by Republican Martin McLaughlin since January 13, 2021.
+The district had been represented by Republican Martin McLaughlin since January 13, 2021.
 McLaughlin was first elected with 54.3% of the vote in 2020.
 Mary Morgan, a curriculum assistant for Wauconda Community Unit School District 118, was the Democratic nominee.

 District 53

-The district has been represented by Democrat Mark L. Walker since January 9, 2019.
+The district had been represented by Democrat Mark L. Walker since January 9, 2019.
 He formerly represented the 66th district from January 14, 2009 to January 12, 2011.
 Walker was re-elected unopposed in 2020.
 Jack Vrett, an attorney, was the Republican nominee.

 District 54

 The district had been represented by Republican Tom Morrison since January 12, 2011.
 Morrison was not seeking reelection in 2022.
 Michele Hunter, an attorney, was the Republican nominee.
 Mary Beth Canty, an attorney, was the Democratic nominee.